 In this subscription model, you are offering a subscription to a product that the customer needs to replenish on a regular basis.

-I’m thinking grooming supplies.
-I have blades and shaving cream that comes from a company called Harry’s — Harry’s grooming –, and they send me shaving stuff every three months.
+I’m thinking of grooming supplies.
+I have blades and shaving cream that come from a company called Harry’s — Harry’s grooming –, and they send me shaving stuff every three months.
 Another example, my dishwashing machine tablets.
 Every month I get a supply of tablets from Smol.

 And you might say — well Jean, but Amazon will do that for somebody.
 I don’t want to compete with Amazon.